-Three voltage inputs are provided on the Analogue Input module of the 7PG2114/6 relays.
+Three voltage inputs are provided on the Analogue Input module on the 7SR12 relay.

 Voltage is sampled at 1600Hz for both 50Hz and 60Hz system frequencies.
 Protection and monitoring functions of the relay use fundamental frequency voltage measurement.

 The waveform recorder samples and displays voltage input waveforms at 1600Hz.